 December is quite possibly my favorite time of the year.
 The crisp air, the holiday preparations, and the abundant opportunities to get together with family and friends make the whole month worth celebrating.
 There is something comforting about cooking for the holidays.
 Breaking out the classic family recipes that we turn to year after year, yet also taking the chance to try a new dish or a twist on a tried-and-true favorite.

-No matter what you’re celebrating this year, a great holiday dinner party is not complete without a variety of appetizers.
+No matter what you’re celebrating this year, a great holiday dinner party is not complete without a variety of appetizers (and desserts!).
 I try to provide a few types of appetizers with hosting a party:

 - Something Crunchy – This can be anything from seasoned nuts to a homemade snack mix.